Battle of Beaune-la-Rolande: Analysis

 Military analysts were shocked at the news of the defeat of 30,000 men by 12,000 and many attempts were made to explain why it could have happened.
 The low morale of the French forces is often cited; the majority were recent conscripts of the Garde Mobile and had seen a string of defeats, German occupation of their land and the siege of the capital.
 Aurelle was known to be a harsh commander who, for the twenty days preceding the battle, did not permit his troops to be billeted in towns or villages, instead forcing them to bivouac and live off the land.
-This was intended to improve discipline and harden up the troops but simply reduced their morale.
+This was intended to improve discipline and harden the troops but simply reduced their morale.

 It is cited as one of the first occasions where the fragility of a large recently conscripted army was demonstrated.
 The Garde Mobile could only be relied upon when defending a fortified position and were almost useless for an attack launched in the style of the Napoleonic Wars.
 However, almost the entire French regular army was already lost at the battles of Sedan and Metz.
 This was one of the primary reasons that the Prussians were victorious in the Franco-Prussian War following a string of unexpected French reverses, of which Beaune-la-Rolande was the most spectacular.
 A sortie from Paris was intended to coincide with the battle but this was delayed until November 30, news of the delay not reaching Aurelle until after the battle due to poor winds for the hot air balloons used as messengers.
 Upon receiving news of this sortie the Army of the Loire wheeled to the right to bypass Beaune-la-Rolande and march on Paris.